 APPLY to OWN a HOME

 Thank you for reaching out to us!
-Orange County Habitat for Humanity has completed the Application Selection process for our two home projects currently underway.
-We are excited to bring these two projects to completion and to welcome our newest Partner Families to their new homes.
+Orange County Habitat for Humanity has completed the Application Process for our next home to begin construction later this year.
 Therefore, we are not accepting applications at this time for future homes.

 While you are waiting for an open application period, OCHFH offers resources for you to be better prepared for home ownership.
 We are developing an online “Homebuyer Education Club.”
 This will provide community resources and homebuyer education opportunities.
-It is our hope that this will better prepare you to qualify as a Habitat Partner Family.
+It is our hope that this will better prepare you to qualify as a homebuyer.

-If you would like to participate in this online club, please fill out the adjacent form.
+If you would like to participate in this online community, please fill out the adjacent form.
 Our Family Support committee will then contact you.
-This will also assure that you are notified of our next Applicant Information session.
+Participation in the Online Homebuyer Education community will also assure that you are notified of our next Applicant Information session.

 Three (3) Qualification Criteria

 Families will be considered for a Habitat for Humanity house if their present housing is not adequate (i.e. proven cost-burden, unsafe or unhealthy, too crowded, etc.), and if they are unable to obtain adequate housing through conventional means.